AlessioRom2001/Smart_warehouse/README.md

 | `warehouse/order`                        | order_generator     | mission_publisher     | New order event                              |  1|  False   |
 | `warehouse/pallet`                     | pallet_spawner      | mission_publisher     | Pallet spawn event                           |  1|  False   |

-## Example Workflow
+## How to use
 1. Start all containers with Docker Compose.
-2. The emulated warehouse is generated and published by running generate_warehouse.py.
+2. Run [*generate_warehouse.py*](smart_warehouse\warehouse_generator\generate_warehouse.py), it will open the configuration ui.
-3. From the 4 parameters inserted slots_publisher creates the set of storage slots.
+3. Insert and submit the 4 parameters by pressing the confirm button.
-3. Whenever the order_generator or the pallet_spawner publish a signal on the broker mission_publisher uses the graph, matrix and node position to create a path to follow and publishes it.
-5. Agv_simulator waits for a path published on the topic to start simulating the movement of the AGVs.
-4. Slot status and position of the agvs is updated and visualized in the web UI.
+4. At this point the graph representation of the warehouse based on the parameters should appear, when you are done checking the correctness of the data you can close the window.
+5. Wait for the confirmed publishing message in the terminal, whenever it appears the system will start generating orders and pallets.
+6. In a few seconds you will see from the logs on the docker the trasnsmission of data between services.
+7. while the system is fully running you can check on the two web user interfaces:
+  - on http://127.0.0.1:7071/storage_view to view the storage slot current status,
+  - on http://127.0.0.1:7071/agv/AGV_1/position to check on the position of a specific AGV, its is possible to change the target agv by changing the agv id.